Can Vision Language Models Learn Intuitive Physics from Interaction?: Results

 Third, as outlined by previous work \citep{schulze2025visual}, it is possible that models trained on a single task fail to generalize because they are not exposed to enough variance in their post-training.
 To check if generalization can be improved by incorporating multiple tasks, we post-train Qwen2.5-VL-7B with GRPO, first on \textit{x-only side block} and then on \textit{binary-stability top block}.
 Since the model has been trained on the x-only task and also on the top block data set (albeit not at the same time) we would expect this model to generalize well to the \textit{x-only top block} task.
 We find that this model is still able to perform both tasks it was trained on --- however, it does not generalize to \textit{x-only top block} (see Fig.~\ref{fig:blocked_models} in the Appendix).
 We also train an SFT model in the same blocked manner, first training it on \textit{x-only side block} and then on \textit{binary-stability top block}.
 The performance of this model quickly degrades on the task it was trained on first, suggesting that there might be for training with interaction when it comes to learning multiple tasks sequentially.
 In contrast, a SFT variant with interleaved data, trained on \textit{x-only side block} and \textit{binary-stability top block} at the same time, performs reasonably well on both of its post-training tasks (see Fig.~\ref{fig:blocked_models} and Section~\ref{app:blocked} in the Appendix for more details).

-Finally, we perform a number additional ablations to ensure our results are not simply artifacts of the training duration, the generation length, or the adapter rank.
-We report these results in Section \ref{app:qwen25} of the Appendix.
-We also evaluate newer and bigger model variants, as well as models trained with another RL algorithm in Section \ref{sec:gspo} below.
+Finally, we perform a number additional ablations to ensure our results are not simply artifacts of the training duration, the generation length, or the adapter rank (see Appendix Section \ref{app:qwen25}).
+We also evaluate newer and bigger model variants (see Appendix Section \ref{app:new-models}), as well as models trained with another RL algorithm in Section \ref{sec:gspo} below.
 Additionally, we also test the post-trained models ability to generalize to real images (see Sections~\ref{sec:lerer} and \ref{app:realimages} below).